mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 five) may not be advisable.
 Mitsuba 2 developers will typically want to restrict themselves to 1-2 variants used by their current experiment to minimize edit-recompile times.
-Each variant is associated with an identifying name name that is composed of several elements:
+Each variant is associated with an identifying name name that is composed of several parts:

 .. image:: ../../images/variant.svg
     :width: 80%
     :align: center

-We will now discuss component in turn.
+We will now discuss each part in turn.

 Part 1: Computational backend
 -----------------------------